AlbertMietus/CCastle2.hg/BUGS.rst

             |BR|
             It does now, a bit

-.. need:: Possible, we can updated the grammar, visitors and ATS of CCastle itself
+.. bug:: Possible, we can updated the grammar, visitors and ATS of CCastle itself
+   :ID: B_UpdateGrammar
    :status: open
-   :tag: test;demo
+   :tags: test; demo
-   :links: WRONG_ARPEGGIO
+   :links: B_ReplaceArpeggio

    The grammar, and so AST as used is probably influed by not beeing able to handle reft-recursion.
-   See :need:`WRONG_ARPEGGIO`
+   See :need:`B_ReplaceArpeggio`